3CordGuy/coders-liturgy/src/routes/prayers/for-feelings-of-imposter-syndrome.md

 ---
-title: For When Feeling Imposter Syndrome
+title: For Imposter Syndrome
 tags:
   - comparison
   - imposter syndrome
   - inadequate feelings
-description: We all feel weak or like impostors at times.
+description: We all feel weak and like impostors at times.
 icons:
   - { name: 'eye', color: 'indigo-400' }
   - { name: 'heart', color: 'red-400' }